darrylcauldwell/darrylcauldwell.github.io/_posts/2019-12-31-vegetarianuary.md

 ## Detoxification

 I have tried some very focussed detox programs over the years.
 I do not intend to follow a particular defined program during January.
 I do intend to take opportunity to do something in this area.
 Detoxification is about resting, cleansing and nourishing the body from the inside out.
 Processing alcohol and cafine puts a strain on the organs.
 It is easy to increase drinking alcohol and cafine over time and useful every now and then to abstain.
-Whichever detox program I have followed they all have all included 'lemon water' for helpsing your digestion, flushes out toxins and cleanses the liver.
+Whichever detox program I have followed they all have all included 'lemon water' for helping your digestion, flushes out toxins and cleanses the liver.

 **Measurable Goal** - Zero alcohol per day between 1st and 31st January